deadlydude13/PowershellTemplate/docs/Practices.md

    Write-Verbose "Starting the process..." -Verbose
    # Complex logic goes here
-   Write-Verbose "Process completed successfully." -Verbose These are some beginner-level best practices in PowerShell.
-As you become more comfortable with PowerShell, you can explore more advanced techniques and practices.
+   Write-Verbose "Process completed successfully." -Verbose
    ```
  <br><br>
 7. **Use Advanced Functions (cmdlets)**